-Problems with the Cheetah Xi 50 system can generally be classified into two categories: programming problems and hardware problems.
-Normally hardware problems are annunciated on the Cheetah Xi 50 system display.
-Programming problems are typically identified when the system operates differently than intended to a system event.
+Problems with the Cheetah Xi system can generally be classified into two categories: programming problems and hardware.
+Normally hardware problems are annunciated on the Cheetah Xi system display.
+Programming problems are typically identified when the system operates unsuitably in response to a system event than intended.

-The Cheetah Xi 50's Diagnostics Menus are designed to assist the service technician in isolating and correcting hardware faults with the system.
-The service of the Cheetah Xi 50 system shall be performed solely by factory certified and qualified technicians that possess a complete understanding of the system hardware and functions.
+The Cheetah Xi's Diagnostics Menus are designed to assist the service technician in isolating and correcting hardware faults with the system.
+The service of the Cheetah Xi system shall be performed solely by factory certified and qualified technicians that possess a complete understanding of the system hardware and functions.